ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 };
 ```

-> If no data should be loaded from `+page.ts`, or you simply don't want to use it, you can import `superValidateSync` directly in `+page.svelte` instead.
+> If no data should be loaded from `+page.ts`, or you simply don't want to have such a page, you can import `superValidateSync` directly in `+page.svelte` instead.

 ## Displaying the form